 Limits and bans

-In Australia, concerns around cyberbullying and excessive social media use - among other issues - have led several states to ban personal devices entirely for primary school students, and severely limit access for Year 7 to 12s.
+In Australia & New Zealand, concerns around cyberbullying and excessive social media use - among other issues - have led several states to ban personal devices entirely for primary school students, and severely limit access for Year 7 to 12s.

 Karon Brookes, principal at Ocean Reef High School in Western Australia, which has just enacted a statewide ban, told ABC News that the ban not only reduced classroom disruption, it encouraged positive interaction outside of class.